In the November 2024 Chemical Engineering licensure exams, Ronald Libago...

 Likewise, they participate in the review and realignment of the Program Educational Objectives (PEO) of the Chemical Engineering Program to respond to the demands of the industry, both local and global.

 Engr.
-Aldrin Lorrenz A. Chan, MS, MES
+Aldrin Lorrenz A. Chan, MSc, MES

 Master of Engineering Science, major in Metallurgy